ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 When you call any of the methods, you must first pass a JSON string that includes the function name and a set of arguments as key-value pairs to the chain code instance.
 You can define multiple methods within the same contract.

 [Where should this go?]
-To create a simple contract to create, read, update and delete asset data, use the following following methods:
+To create a simple contract to create, read, update, and delete asset data, use the following methods:

 |Method|Provides|
 |:---|:---|